 Where to Stay in Santa Cruz for Sightseeing

 - The three-star beachfront Dream Inn is in an ideal location next to Cowell Beach and just a short walk to the Santa Cruz Wharf.
 All of the guest rooms at this hotel have ocean views.
 Amenities include an outdoor swimming pool and concierge services.

 - A small establishment with a lot to offer, the Sea & Sand Inn treats guests to complimentary cookies and refreshments every afternoon.
 Overlooking the beach, the hotel is within easy walking distance to the boardwalk and offers an ocean view from every room.

-- Set back from the shore but within a short walk to the beach, the West Cliff Inn - A Four Sisters Inn is housed in a lovely Italianate-style Victorian home built in 1877.
+- Set back from the shore but within a short walk to the beach, the West Cliff Inn - A Four Sisters Inn is housed in a lovely Italianate-style Victorian mansion built in 1877.
 A perfect getaway for couples, the inn features a wraparound front porch with ocean views, fireplaces, and marble-accented bathrooms.

-- Beach Street Inn and Suites sits between the wharf and the boardwalk, overlooking the palm-lined beach.
+- Beach Street Inn and Suites is tucked away behind the Santa Cruz Beach Boardwalk, overlooking Main Beach and Cowell Beach.
 Amenities include an outdoor swimming pool, hot tub, and on-site beachwear shop.
-Guest rooms are decorated in "beach cottage" style, and feature refrigerators and microwaves; some of the suites have kitchenettes.
+Guest rooms are decorated in "beach cottage" style, and feature refrigerators and microwaves.
+Some rooms have ocean views; suites have kitchenettes or full kitchens.

-- A dependable name in hotels, the Hyatt Place Santa Cruz is another good mid-range hotel, in the downtown area.
+- The Hyatt Place Santa Cruz is a three-star hotel in the downtown area.
 A great option for families, the hotel offers complimentary breakfast, an outdoor swimming pool and hot tub, and a fitness center.

 - A good budget option in the downtown area is the Quality Inn motel, located just off Highway One.
 Accommodations include breakfast and parking.
 Families will appreciate the outdoor swimming pool.
 The property is also pet-friendly.